azguyazguy/Designtest/README.md

 # Designtest
 Testing for design
 auto
-Lets see what we can do here resync trial
+Lets see what we can do here resync trial adding more